brad-duncan/May-2021-forensic-quiz/README.md

 This is a github repository for the Internet Storm Center (ISC) May 2021 Forensic Contest.

-The context located here: https://isc.sans.edu/forums/diary/May+2021+Forensic+Contest/27386/
+The contest located here: https://isc.sans.edu/forums/diary/May+2021+Forensic+Contest/27386/

 Password for the zip archive in this repository is: infected